petezh/E-Debate/article.md

 ![](images/altautpton.png)

 Two other case studies stand out.
 The first is Loyola, a *quarters* bid: it tripled the size of its pool from 66 to 172.
-Baffling on face, but reasonable in light of the fact that no other tournaments were scheduled for that weekend—debaters didn't have a choice.
+Surprising on face, but reasonable in light of the fact that no other tournaments were scheduled for that weekend—debaters didn't have a choice.

 The second is JW Patterson and Bronx.
 What caused JW's entry pool to collapse?
 The answer, it seems, is that debaters abandoned JW (a finals bid) to compete at Bronx (an octas bid), which offered fourteen more bids.
 Sure enough, Bronx picked up fourteen more competitors this year.
 After factoring bidding opportunity, the 37 to 185 disparity seems a lot more reasonable (maybe even too small!).